Article

 Slow queries logging

 Hibernate 5.4.5 and higher can selectively log the SQL statements that last more than a certain duration.
-This is useful to identify the slow queries of the application.
+This is useful to identify the slow queries of the application, for example because of missing indexes.

 19:37:21.128 INFO [nio-8080-exec-2] org.hibernate.SQL_SLOW : SlowQuery: 137 milliseconds.
 SQL: 'HikariProxyPreparedStatement@1736163819 wrapping select ...'